I am here to share 6 simple and essential wellness tips on how to stay healthy while traveling.

 You can also put on your walking shoes and go for a morning jog or walk if you are not yet familiar with the place you’re visiting.
 This doubles up as your exercise and as a way to explore the city.

-There great options for portable workout equipment that are very affordable and super easy to carry on your carry-on luggage or your backpack.
+PRO-TIP: If you think equipment is necessary, then pack some portable equipment with you such as a foldable travel yoga mat, resistance bands, and a jump rope – There are great options for portable workout equipment that are very affordable and super easy to carry on your carry-on luggage or your backpack.

 Getting Enough Sleep